PHPOffice/PhpSpreadsheet/Documentation/markdown/CalculationEngine/FunctionReference/03-03-Date-and-Time-Functions.md

 ##### Notes

-__WARNING:-__ This function does not currently work with the Excel5 Writer when a PHP Boolean is used for the third (optional) parameter (as shown in the example above), and the writer will generate and error.
+__WARNING:-__ This function does not currently work with the Xls Writer when a PHP Boolean is used for the third (optional) parameter (as shown in the example above), and the writer will generate and error.
 It will work if a numeric 0 or 1 is used for the method parameter; or if the Excel TRUE() and FALSE() functions are used instead.

 #### EDATE